Harry Marra

 In 2012, Coach Marra was named NIKE COACH OF THE YEAR by USATF, the National Governing body of Track and Field in the USA.
 Additionally, in 2016, after a highly successful Rio Olympic Games for his athletes, Coach Marra was named WORLD ATHLETICS COACH OF THE YEAR.

-At the end of 2016, after Eaton had won his second gold medal and Theisen had won bronze at the 2016 Olympics, Marra was given the World Athletics Award for Coaching Achievement.
+At the end of 2016, after Eaton had won his second gold medal and Theisen had won bronze at the 2016 Olympics, Marra was given the World Athletics Awards for Coaching Achievement Award.
 Following his accepting of the award, Marra was approached by several countries to assist in developing their athletic teams.
 He accepted the offer from Indonesia.
 In 2018, one of his new charges Lalu Muhammad Zohri won the world junior championships in the 100 meters.
 He continues to do coaching clinics around the world.

-Marra has been inducted into the Christian Brothers Academy, San Francisco State University, Pacific Association USATF and Mt.
-St. Mary's University Halls of Fame.
+Marra has been inducted into the Christian Brothers Academy, San Francisco State University, Pacific Association USATF, Greater Capital District Track and Field Hall of Fame, Mt.
+St. Mary's University and The University of Oregon Halls of Fame.